Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

 ---

-> Used MCDiscordChat 2.0.0-alpha.1 to demonstrate, other versions may have slight differences.

 ### Install

-Go to one of the [above sites](/posts/4ba0a17a/#Download) to download the latest release of MCDiscordChat.
-You only need to download the file with the extension `.jar` for your Minecraft version.
+Find the latest MC-Discord-Chat version that supports your Minecraft server version according to the [above list](/posts/4ba0a17a/#Dependencies), and then go to any of the [above sites](/posts/4ba0a17a/#Download) to download the file with the `.jar` extension corresponding to the MC-Discord-Chat version.

 ![01.png](/file/posts/4ba0a17a/01.png)